ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Typical representations of a trust anchor include certificates or raw public keys.
 The `x5t` and `kid` Claims in the protected header of Signed Statements can be used as hints for discovering trust anchors.

 Before a Signed Statement is registered, the trust anchor used to verify its Issuer MUST be registered with the Transparency Service.
-To enable this, Transparency Services MUST support at least one of these methods:
 * Inclusion of Issuer trust anchors in a registered Registration Policy
 * Submission of Issuer trust anchors as a Signed Statement
 * An out-of-band authenticated enrollment process